Jeremy Lin Making Huge Difference For Brooklyn Nets Since Returning From Injury

 “Maybe my first time back, maybe my second time back,” he added.
 “Each time. it gets a little more diluted in terms of, like, more time has gone pass beyond like five or six years ago.”

-Later, Atkinson marveled he hasn’t yet designated a level of how good Lin, signed with the Nets for the next two seasons after this one ends, can truly be.
+Later, Atkinson marveled that he hasn’t yet designated a level of how good Lin, signed with the Nets for the next two seasons after this one ends, can truly be.

 “He just hasn’t had a normal preparation, normal game reps and a normal season,” he added.
 “My hope is that we finish the season with good momentum going into the off-season, he has a great off-season and get off to a better start next year.”